How to Use For Loops in VBA

 If that cell isn’t set to 0, the loop continues.
 On the next run through the inner loop, j will be set to 3, so Excel looks at A3 to see if it’s set to 0.

-Exiting loops early using “Exit For” is a great way to stop the computation if some condition has been met.
-You’ll almost always want to use it as part of an IF-THEN statement, as we have here.
+You’ll almost always want to use it as part of an if statement, as we have here in the above code.

 Run the script on the example spreadsheet one step at a time by pressing F8.